awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 ## Choosing a Platform<a name="ri-choosing-platform"></a>

+Amazon EC2 supports the following Linux platforms for Reserved Instances:
++ Linux/UNIX
++ Linux with SQL Server Standard
++ Linux with SQL Server Web
++ Linux with SQL Server Enterprise
++ SUSE Linux
++ Red Hat Enterprise Linux

 When you purchase a Reserved Instance, you must choose an offering for a *platform* that represents the operating system for your instance\.

-For SUSE Linux and RHEL distributions, you must choose offerings for those specific platforms\.
-For all other Linux distributions \(including Ubuntu\), choose an offering for the **Linux/UNIX** platform\.
-If you bring your existing RHEL subscription, you must choose an offering for the **Linux/UNIX** platform, not an offering for the RHEL platform\.
++ For SUSE Linux and RHEL distributions, you must choose offerings for those specific platforms, i\.e\., for the **SUSE Linux** or **Red Hat Enterprise Linux** platforms\.
++ For all other Linux distributions \(including Ubuntu\), choose an offering for the **Linux/UNIX** platform\.
++ If you bring your existing RHEL subscription, you must choose an offering for the **Linux/UNIX** platform, not an offering for the **Red Hat Enterprise Linux** platform\.

+For information about the supported platforms for Windows, see [Choosing a Platform](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ri-market-concepts-buying.html#ri-choosing-platform) in the *Amazon EC2 User Guide for Windows Instances*\.

 If you purchase a Reserved Instance to apply to an On\-Demand Instance that was launched from an AMI with a billing product code, make sure that the Reserved Instance has the matching billing product code\.
 If you purchase a Reserved Instance without the matching billing product code, the Reserved Instance will not be applied to the On\-Demand Instance\.
+For more information about how to obtain the AMI billing code, see [Obtaining Billing Information](ami-billing-info.md)\.

 ## Queuing Your Purchase<a name="ri-queued-purchase"></a>